 17. Squirted with water by hose

 (FC) A civilian is squirted with a hose by a club member in order to start a fight (to recruit them).
 (IHH) Tommy Corn sprays fellow fire fighters with his fire hose.
 (The detectives also get squirted by the sprinklers at Brad Stand’s house when they go there to spy on him.)
 11 Apr 19

 (FC) Marla ruins the narrator’s support groups by attending.
+He accuses her of faking the illnesses she is purportedly there to improve.
 (IHH) Brad Stand infuriates Albert by appearing at his session with the detectives.
-21 Nov 2019
+The detectives later suggest Brad fakes the issues he claims to be there to work on.
+21 Nov 2019 Appended 23 Mar 20

 19. Opening titles a tracking shot leaving/pursuing the main protagonist